douglasgolino/go-api/README.md

-A simple API in go
+A simple API in Go for managing products.